+, especially British nor·mal·ise.
 Origin of normalize

-Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 Examples from the Web for normalization Contemporary Examples of normalization

 These were the sorts of measures that the other negotiators expected to ensue at future stages of the

 Even if she goes to Gaza and performs with Mohammed Assaf, I still refuse to label it

 Before the diehard BDS crew crucifies me, let me explain why I believe my invitation is not

 Yes to ending the conflict, yes to security cooperation, and yes to

 This does deserve a re-emphasis, to say peace and

 normalization with all Arab states!
 Historical Examples of normalization British Dictionary definitions for normalization normalization normalisation noun the act or process of normalizing social welfare the policy of offering mentally or physically handicapped people patterns, conditions, and experiences of everyday life as close as possible to those of nonhandicapped people, by not segregating them physically, socially, and administratively from the rest of society verb (tr) to bring or make into the normal state to bring into conformity with a standard to heat (steel) above a critical temperature and allow it to cool in air to relieve internal stresses; anneal

-Word Origin and History for normalization
+Word Origin and History for normalization n.